lightningexperience/phprest01/README.md

 # php-api

-What this does: This app would connect to a Salesforce Org and then select, update, delete accounts.
+What this does: This app would connect to a Salesforce Org and then select, update, create, delete accounts.

-Caution: Use this only in a free DE Org you have spun off for demo/test.
-This app is not tested for production.
+<b> Caution: Use this only in a free DE Org you have spun off for demo/test.
+This app is not tested for production. </b>

 Configurations: